florianbrinkmann/fanoe/readme.txt

 Changelog:
 ||||||||||||||

+Version 1.2.8 — 12.08.2013
+---
+- dutch Translation, thanks to Pauline van der Sluijs
+- fixed a little problem with the option "Design Color" in the Theme Customizer (left-border color of the sidebar and active/hover/focus color of the title weren't changed

 Version 1.2.7 — 11.08.2013
 ---
 - fixed a problem with the theme-customizer.
 The checkboxes in the "content" section were defect